-The past year has seen extensive engagement and development of an evidence base for our future local industrial strategy which will set out clearly the vision and priorities for the area (see wording from Sharon here).
-This extensive engagement has meant we are well placed now to reflect the changing economic circumstances of COVID 19 and the good work and relations over the past year have enabled the quick development of our recovery plan which can be found HERE (again check wording with Sharon’s text).
+The past year has seen extensive engagement and development of an evidence base for our future Local Industrial Strategy, which will set out clearly the vision and priorities for the area .
+This work has seen a pause in activity to allow us to focus our efforts on seeking to understand and helping to mitigate the impacts of the COVID-19 pandemic, and we recognise that our future strategy will need to ensure that national and local policy and funding are aligned so that they work for the benefit of our area.
+This extensive engagement has meant we are well-placed now to reflect the changing economic circumstances of COVID-19 and the good work and relations over the past year have enabled the quick development of our recovery plan, which sets out the most significant impacts and opportunities for our economy, based on current intelligence and on economic priorities identified within SELEP and through local area recovery strategies.
+It also outlines the support that SELEP is providing to protect and boost the economy in the short term.

 We continue to deliver our portfolio of projects through our Local Growth Fund (LGF) investments and supported by our Growing Places Fund (GPF) revolving loan fund.
 This year has seen XXX projects achieved, X released, X agreed for new projects and X new projects opened.

-Our sector support funding continues, these unique one-off discrete pieces of work, which are of a pan-LEP nature with a sector focus that drive forward the work and priorities of our working groups and identified priority sectors.
-Examples…..
+Our Sector Support Funding continues.
+These unique, one-off discrete pieces of work, which are of a pan-LEP nature, have a sector focus that drive forward the work and priorities of our working groups and identified priority sectors.
+This year our creative, rural, clean growth and housing groups have benefitted from this funding pot to drive tourism to our coastal areas, bolster support for local growers, analyse our local energy and clean growth supply chains, and accelerate delivery of high-quality development across the LEP.

 Our sector-based working groups, made up of representatives of different organisations who give their time on a voluntary basis, continue to reap the benefits of cross-working.
 We have seen the development of a Coastal Prospectus which sets out xxx, the Social Enterprise Prospectus which xxx (ask Alex for a sentence).
-The Thames Estuary Production Corridor and Creative Estuary projects have made great strides in xxx (see press release).
+The Thames Estuary Production Corridor and Creative Estuary projects have made great strides in creating the foundation for a network of creative organisations, world-class cultural infrastructure and thousands of new jobs in the SELEP patch.

-We have also seen great progress in the area of skills with our pioneering Tutor bursary scheme and the launch of our Digital Skills Partnership (sentence on what the DSP is there to do).
+We have also seen great progress in the area of skills with our pioneering Tutor bursary scheme and the launch of our Digital Skills Partnership, which brings together businesses, education, public sector organisations and the charitable sector with the aim of creating a world leading digital economy that ensures the need for these vital skills is met across the South East.
 Supporting business is key, our Growth Hub continues to provide free support focussing on those businesses with potential and helping them unlock their growth.

-We have achieved so much in this year, we are delighted to have been recognised by Government through our annual review process, to be rated as good for both Governance and Delivery and to have ‘achieved’ for our Strategy.
+We have achieved so much in this year; we are delighted to have been recognised by Government through our annual review process, to be rated as good for both Governance and Delivery and to have ‘achieved’ for our Strategy.
 We hold ourselves to the highest possible standards and it is great that the hard work of the partnership has been recognised in this way.

 As always, there is more to do as we look to support the recovery of the economy.
 I want to thank all partners for their dedication and commitment to working together for the wider goal of growing our region’s economy and ensuring the South East plays its fullest role possible in achieving this.